BPJones3D/AutoluxReact/README.md

 # Backlog Todo
 - Add an "are you sure?" button when deleting a car
 - Admin search
-- Manager's mage for editing login accounts
+- Manager's page for editing login accounts
 - Basic home page
 - Basic about page
 - Basic contact page